Pulsar7/SleepDocumentation/README.md

 ### Month-Overview
 This options shows you the data of all days in the given year and a specific month.
-Then it creates four windows:
+Then it creates three windows:

 * Wet bed, Average sleep duration & Wake-up-mood

-    Difference to *Year-Overview*: The average sleep duration of weeks is displayed.
+    > Difference to *Year-Overview*: The average sleep duration of weeks is displayed.

 * Bedtime & Wake-Up-Time (hours:minutes)

-    Difference to *Year-Overview*: Shows only the bed- & wake-up-times of the specific month.
+    > Difference to *Year-Overview*: Shows only the bed- & wake-up-times of the specific month.

 * Sleep duration of each day (in hours)

+# Enuresis nocturna

+> Enuresis nocturna is defined as normal filling and normal emptying of the urinary bladder at the wrong time (sleep) and in the wrong place (bed) in a child after the age of 5.
+The symptom enuresis nocturna must be differentiated from primary monosymptomatic enuresis nocturna as an indication of an underlying disorder.
+This is possible by means of a non-invasive diagnosis that does not stress the child by means of a structured anamnesis interview, physical examination, urine examination and sonography of the urinary tract.
+The cause of monosymptomatic enuresis nocturna is a genetically determined wake-up disorder in the sense of a partial developmental delay. ^[Klinik und Diagnostik der Enuresis nocturna](https://link.springer.com/article/10.1007/s00112-003-0783-1)

+Enuresis nocturna comes in different forms and there are millions of people who are affected by it.